erikdubois/AntergosI3/README.md

     sudo ln -sf /usr/share/zoneinfo/Europe/Brussels /etc/localtime

-With Tab completion you can easily find a suitable place on earth.
+With Tab completion (pressing TAB twice) you can easily find a suitable place on earth.
 Upon next boot it will be correct.

 More info about [time setting](https://wiki.archlinux.org/index.php/time#Set_clock)